Induced cosmological anisotropy by a gauge-gravity interaction: Numerical solutions

 \item In order to quantify the evolution of the anisotropic degrees of freedom, we define the \emph{average} Hubble parameter $\bar{H}$ as follows

 In Figure~\ref{fig:Haverage} and \ref{fig:Hratio} we show the full contribution of the anisotropy to the Hubble parameter compared to base $\Lambda$CDM.
 From these two plots we can see that the average Hubble parameter $\bar{H}$ is slightly smaller than its $\Lambda$CDM counterpart at all times, but that this difference is larger at early times.
-We also see that when compared to the isotropic limit of the present model (Figure~\ref{fig:Hratio}), the effects of the anisotropies are on the order of $\leq 10^{-7}$ throughout the history of the universe, though divergent as very early times.\footnote{The primordial universe lies beyond the scope of this paper, since we neglect the contribution from the radiation $\Omega_r^0$, which dominates in that epoch.} The effects of the anisotropic variables on cosmic evolution may be important when studying the $H_0$ tension and other cosmological puzzles, but a detailed treatment of observational signatures lies beyond the scope of this paper, although we give some brief comments below.
+We also see that when compared to the isotropic limit of the present model (Figure~\ref{fig:Hratio}), the effects of the anisotropies are on the order of $\leq 10^{-7}$ throughout the history of the universe, though divergent as very early times\footnote{The primordial universe lies beyond the scope of this paper, since we neglect the contribution from the radiation $\Omega_r^0$, which dominates in that epoch.}.

+Using the isotropic Hubble parameter (Eq.~(\ref{eq:hbar}) for $\beta_i^{(1)}\to 0$) we can construct the time-dependent energy densities for matter and $\Lambda$ as $\Omega_X(t)\equiv \rho_X/\rho_{\rm c}$, where $\rho_c$ is the critical density.
+Using these quantities we can establish the relative contributions of matter and $\Lambda$ to the total energy budget of the Universe across cosmic history.
+We also form the analogue of the energy densities when taking anisotropic evolution into account the average Hubble parameter and scale factor.
+We plot these quantities in Figure~\ref{fig:Omegaevol} (where quantities formed with the average quantities are denoted with an overbar).
+Due to the attractive nature of the potential, we see a generally lower values at early (late) times for matter ($\Lambda$), which causes the deviation in the deceleration parameter seen in Figure~\ref{fig:decel}.

+The effects of the anisotropic variables on cosmic evolution may be important when studying the $H_0$ tension and other cosmological puzzles, but a detailed treatment of observational signatures consistent with the observational signatures of the $H_0$ tension requires some more exploration and lies beyond the scope of this paper, although we give some brief comments below. \end{itemize}